mikey-t/swig/docs/SwigDevNotes.md

 So the entry is always ESM, but really it's a combination of ts-node and the cjs version of the script that enables the dynamic typescript file import.
 There might be other better ways to do this - I'll look into it.

-Note that this doesn't apply to tsx, which currently doesn't work well when dynicamlly importing a commonjs typescript file (main readme points out that the commonjs/typescript mixed esm/cjs syntax scenario needs ts-node over tsx).
+Note that this doesn't apply to tsx, which currently doesn't work well when dynamically importing a commonjs typescript file (main readme points out that the commonjs/typescript mixed esm/cjs syntax scenario needs ts-node over tsx).

 ## Volta Gotcha with Global Node CLI